gaurush-hiranandani/gaurush-hiranandani.github.io/index.md

 # About Me

-I am an Applied Scientist (II) at Amazon (Search Science and AI).
-I received my Ph.D. in Computer Science from [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/), where I was advised by [Prof. Sanmi Koyejo](http://sanmi.cs.illinois.edu/).
-Prior to joining the Ph.D. program, I pursued integrated masters in Mathematics and Scientific Computing from [IIT Kanpur](http://www.iitk.ac.in/) and worked at [Adobe Research, India](https://research.adobe.com/) for two years.
-I primarily work in statistical machine learning with a focus on metric elicitation and optimization, fairness, ranking, and recommender systems.
+I am currently an Applied Scientist at AWS AI Labs, with over five years of industry experience as applied/research scientist.
+Before this role, I gained valuable experience working with Amazon Search (A9) and [Adobe Research](https://research.adobe.com/).
+I hold a Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign (UIUC), where I had the privilege of being advised by [Prof. Sanmi Koyejo](https://cs.stanford.edu/~sanmi/).
+Prior to my doctoral studies, I completed an integrated master's degree in Mathematics and Scientific Computing from the Indian Institute of Technology Kanpur.
+My research primarily focuses on statistical machine learning, particularly in the areas of preference elicitation, personalization of large language models, recommender systems, and optimization.

-[comment]: < I have pursued , where I began my machine learning journey with [Prof. Harish Karnick](http://www.iitk.ac.in/new/dr-harish-karnick). >
+Please email me for my latest CV.

-# NEWS
+[comment]: <# NEWS>

-* (September 2021) Joined Amazon as an applied scientist
+[comment]: <* (September 2021) Joined Amazon as an applied scientist>
-* (August 2021) Defended Ph.D. on "Classification Performance Metric Elicitation and its Applications"
+[comment]: <* (August 2021) Defended Ph.D. on "Classification Performance Metric Elicitation and its Applications">
-* (July 2021) [Presented](https://icml.cc/media/icml-2021/Slides/9325.pdf) our paper on [Optimizing Black-box Metrics with Iterative Example Weighting](https://proceedings.mlr.press/v139/hiranandani21a.html) at the [International Conference on Machine Learning](https://icml.cc/).
+[comment]: <* (July 2021) [Presented](https://icml.cc/media/icml-2021/Slides/9325.pdf) our paper on [Optimizing Black-box Metrics with Iterative Example Weighting](https://proceedings.mlr.press/v139/hiranandani21a.html) at the [International Conference on Machine Learning](https://icml.cc/).>
-* (December 2020) [Presented](https://neurips.cc/virtual/2020/protected/poster_7ec2442aa04c157590b2fa1a7d093a33.html) our paper on [Fair Performance Metric Elicitation](https://papers.nips.cc/paper/2020/hash/7ec2442aa04c157590b2fa1a7d093a33-Abstract.html) at the Conference on [Neural Information Processing Systems](https://nips.cc/Conferences/2020).
+[comment]: <* (December 2020) [Presented](https://neurips.cc/virtual/2020/protected/poster_7ec2442aa04c157590b2fa1a7d093a33.html) our paper on [Fair Performance Metric Elicitation](https://papers.nips.cc/paper/2020/hash/7ec2442aa04c157590b2fa1a7d093a33-Abstract.html) at the Conference on [Neural Information Processing Systems](https://nips.cc/Conferences/2020).>
-* (July 2020) [Presented](https://icml.cc/virtual/2020/poster/5928) our paper on [Optimization and Analysis of the pAp@k Metric for Recommender Systems](https://proceedings.icml.cc/book/2020/hash/d6723e7cd6735df68d1ce4c704c29a04) at the [International Conference on Machine Learning](https://icml.cc/).
+[comment]: <* (July 2020) [Presented](https://icml.cc/virtual/2020/poster/5928) our paper on [Optimization and Analysis of the pAp@k Metric for Recommender Systems](https://proceedings.icml.cc/book/2020/hash/d6723e7cd6735df68d1ce4c704c29a04) at the [International Conference on Machine Learning](https://icml.cc/).>
-* (March 2019) Awarded the prestigious [C.L. and Jane W.-S. Liu Award](https://cs.illinois.edu/about-us/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award) for showing exceptional research promise.
-It is awarded to only one student each year across batches.
+[comment]: <* (March 2019) Awarded the prestigious [C.L. and Jane W.-S. Liu Award](https://cs.illinois.edu/about-us/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award) for showing exceptional research promise.
+It is awarded to only one student each year across batches.>

 [comment]: < * (December 2019) [Presented](https://www.youtube.com/watch?v=UGs8EXkG3ig) our paper on [Mutliclass Performance Metric Elicitation](http://papers.neurips.cc/paper/9133-multiclass-performance-metric-elicitation) at the Conference on [Neural Information Processing Systems](https://nips.cc/Conferences/2019). >